nhnajibullah/enlink/README.md

 # enlink
-Shorten Your Long URL, created using PHP, MySQL, Ajax Jquery, CSS3
+Enlink is application which can Shorten Your Long URL, created using PHP, MySQL, Ajax Jquery, CSS3.
+You can customize your shorten url using this application.

 #Demo